BushiWeb/Groupomania/README.md

 The BFF serves the frontend application.

-To install, configure and start the server, please refer the the [API README](./api/README.md).
+To install, configure and start the server, please refer the the [Frontend README](./frontend/README.md).
 You will also find more informations about the role of the BFF.

 _Note_: While executing the commands, make sure you are located within the _./frontend_ folder.
 You can use `cd frontend`.